goehlemichael/GravityWaterer/README.md

 ### Assemble water outputs

 - Measure out and ensure that each output is spread out at the proper interval.
 You can use JB weld to ensure that the connections are sealed and won't leak.

+- cutting off the tips of the bottle caps make good reducers that you can vary the size depending on your appliation.
+I then used loctite and jb weld to fit them to the 3 way tee outputs.

 ![outputs](https://dl.dropboxusercontent.com/s/3yltzgamlgbqzvv/20180115_163712.jpg)
 ![outputs all](https://dl.dropboxusercontent.com/s/uptzwt5fbdhdxlw/20180114_111429.jpg)